Thank You (Jamelia album): Background

-In the United Kingdom, Thank You reached a new peak of number four following its re-release in March 2004, thus becoming Jamelia's highest-charting album to date.
-It has since been certified platinum by the British Phonographic Industry (BPI) for sales in excess of 600,000 copies.
-Elsewhere, Thank You has reached the top twenty in New Zealand and the top forty in Ireland and Switzerland.
+Thank You was developed following a hiatus in Jamelia's recording career, during which she gave birth to her daughter from a relationship with music manager Terry Wallen and experienced increased personal and media scrutiny.
+Rather than proceeding directly with new material, she paused active promotion and recording before resuming work in mid-2002 under Parlophone’s continued support.
+At the time, Jamelia was reconsidering her artistic direction.
+Although she had been marketed primarily as an R&B artist, she has stated that she was open to a broader range of musical styles.

+Recording for the album took place between mid-2002 and early 2003, with Jamelia collaborating with a range of producers, most prominently Colin Emmanuel, who handled the majority of the album’s production, alongside Cutfather, Soulshock, Peter Biker, Matt Kent, and Cameron McVey, among others.
+The project marked a stylistic continuation of her earlier R&B work while incorporating a stronger emphasis on pop-oriented production.
+Initial sessions yielded the single "Bout," while subsequent recordings, including "Superstar," established the commercial direction that would define the album's final form.
+Jamelia wrote 10 of the 14 tracks, with the title track drawing on her personal experiences of an unhealthy relationship.

 Singles

 Thank You produced seven singles, all of which attained varying degrees of international chart success.
 "Bout" was released as the album's lead single in June 2003.
 It featured guest vocals from American rapper Rah Digga and reached the top forty in the UK.
 The follow-up single, "Superstar" became Jamelia's most successful single internationally to date, topping the charts in Australia and New Zealand.
 The title track was released as the album's third single in February 2004 and became Jamelia's highest-charting single in the UK to date, peaking at number 2 on the UK Singles Chart.

 Following the single's success, the album was re-released with two additional tracks (three including Jamelia's duet with Italian singer Tiziano Ferro on the single, "Universal Prayer", which was only included on international versions of the re-release).
 "See It in a Boy's Eyes" served as the first single from the re-release and as the album's fourth single overall.
 It was most successful in the United Kingdom, where it became Jamelia's third consecutive top five hit.
 "Universal Prayer", a duet with Italian singer Tiziano Ferro, served as the album's fifth single and became Jamelia's first number-one hit in Italy and Spain.
 The album's final two singles, "DJ" and "Stop!" were released jointly as a double a-side single and became Jamelia's fourth consecutive top ten hit in the United Kingdom.